Janet Matthews, Integrative Cognitive Behavioural Therapist

 I have many enjoyable years working with students in higher education, helping them to manage their studies and life and for some in very stressful personal circumstances.

-With over 20 year working as a nurse (adult, child) and a midwife, I have clear understanding of the impact of illness on mental health and the stresses of working in the NHS so I have experience working with those struggling with illness or following injury, their families and health professionals under pressure.
+With over 30 year working as a nurse (adult, child) and a midwife, I have clear understanding of the impact of illness on mental health.
+I am highly aware of the stresses of working in the NHS so I have counselling experience working with those struggling with illness or following injury, their families and health professionals under pressure.

-I also have experience working in Children’s Intensive care unit Belfast, London and Edinburgh where I also worked as a family bereavement carer.
+I also have experience nursing in Children’s Intensive care unit Belfast, London and Edinburgh where I also worked as a family bereavement carer.
+Some of this career and life history resonates with clients and is often the reason they make contact with me.

 Accredited register membership